Watch: An introduction to The Next Chapter, and a guide to applying

 Jon: The fourth criteria is suitability, so that basically kind of assesses how well-suited your project is to being completed and developed within the year-long time frame of the scheme.

 Sophie: And the last one is significance, so that means the potential impact that the writing produced through the scheme might have in the wider community.
-So they're the kind of things that the judges will be considering as part of The Next Chapter, and it's worth remembering them when you are pulling all of this information together.
+So that’s … they're the kind of things that the judges will be considering as part of The Next Chapter, and it's worth remembering them when you are pulling all of this information together.

-Jon: That's right, so it'll only be accessed by our Next Chapter assessors, by internal staff managing the scheme, and as part of our fulfilment of any reporting obligations – but your details in those cases will remain anonymous.
+Jon: That's right.
+So it'll only be accessed by our Next Chapter assessors, by internal staff managing the scheme, and as part of our fulfilment of any reporting obligations – but your details in those cases will remain anonymous.